p3t/spring-cursorpaging/README.md

 # Introduction

-Cursor based paging is an alternative to the page/offset based paging provided by Spring.
+Cursor based paging is an alternative to the page/offset based paging provided by Spring and SQL.
 It eliminates the need to provide an offset or a page-number which can cause a lot of load on a database in case of very large amount of records in a table.
 It also avoids the often not needed total count query per page.